 Clinical Professor of Psychiatry and Psychology

 Case Western Reserve University School of Medicine, Cleveland OH

 University of Toledo School of Pharmacy, Toledo OH

-Dr. Fuller has over 33 years of experience as a pharmacist.
+Dr. Fuller has over 35 years of experience as a pharmacist.
 His primary practice site is acute inpatient psychiatry where he also serves as the Residency Program Director for an ASHP accredited PGY2 Psychiatric Pharmacy Residency Program.
-He is a Past President of the College of Psychiatric and Neurologic Pharmacists and the current President of the College of Psychiatric and Neurologic Pharmacists Foundation.
+He is a Past President of the College of Psychiatric and Neurologic Pharmacists and a Past President of the College of Psychiatric and Neurologic Pharmacists Foundation.
 He remains active in scholarly pursuits with research and publication, has presented at local, state, national and international venues and serves as a reviewer for multiple psychiatric and pharmacy journals.
 He has notably served as a member of the Editorial Board Panel on Psychiatry for The Annals of Pharmacotherapy as well as Lexi-Comp’s editorial advisory panel.
 His personal interests in research and clinical practice include novel strategies for the management of schizophrenia and bipolar disorder.

 Make sure you have the facts and details correct and that you establish the sequence for the events that you want to report.
-The facts may include the nature and time course of the event, laboratory data, medications and disease states.
+The facts may include the nature and time course of the event, demographic information, laboratory data, medications and disease states.